LaurenceWarne/cfn-lsp-extra/README.md

                     :server-id 'cfn-lsp-extra)))
 ```

-Please send a patch if you know how to do this for other editors 🙏
+Please send a patch if you're able to provide integration steps for other editors 🙏

 ## Alternatives